 There is a story behind it.
-After many months of postponement, I started my morning walks while working in the paperboard company ITCPSPD in India.
-I chose a dirt path around the boundary wall of the housing colony of our company to avoid meeting known people, having to talk to them and breaking the walking tempo.
-This path had the frequent hazard of a band of monkeys that used to chase people some times.
+After many months of postponement, I started my morning walks while working at the paperboard company ITCPSPD in India.
+I chose a dirt path around the boundary wall of the housing colony of our company to avoid meeting known people, having to talk to them, and breaking the walking tempo.
+This path had the frequent hazard of a band of monkeys that used to chase people sometimes.
 I picked up a stick and carried it for that stretch.

-Most of the path was peaceful and was a visual feast of green trees, early morning sounds of birds and an occasional ‘good morning’ with a known person.
-It was a wonderful break from the concrete, steel and continuous streams of people I was seeing throughout my working hours.
+Most of the path was peaceful and was a visual feast of green trees, early morning sounds of birds, and an occasional ‘good morning’ with a known person.
+It was a wonderful break from the concrete, steel, and continuous streams of people I saw throughout my working hours.

-On the first day, at the mid point of the path, I smelled the faint stench of garbage.
+On the first day, at the mid-point of the path, I smelled the faint stench of garbage.
 As I walked on, the stench intensified and became progressively unbearable.
-I was distressed that the beautiful and peaceful path I had chosen was marred by this stench.
-I cursed the garbage and blamed the people who chose this place.
-I almost ran past the length of path with the stench, feeling relieved when the stench stopped.
+I was distressed that the stench marred the beautiful and peaceful path.
+I cursed the garbage and the people who chose to dump it at this place.
+I almost ran past the garbage dump.
+I felt relieved when

-The next day, having known the spot from where the stench would start, I would anticipate the stench even before it was felt.
-Automatically the disgust at the garbage arose in my mind.
-Day after day, the garbage and it’s unbearable stench became a prominent part of my morning walking experience.
+The next day, having known the spot from where the stench would start, I would anticipate the stench even before I felt it.
+Automatically, the disgust at the garbage arose in my mind.
+Day after day, the garbage and its unbearable stench became a prominent part of my morning walk experience.

-I tried to minimize the duration and impact of the stench by taking a deep breath, holding my breath and walking very fast for that stretch.
-I would resume breathing after the stench stopped.
+I tried to minimize the duration and impact of the stench by taking a deep breath, holding it, and walking very fast till I crossed the stench zone.
+I resumed breathing after the stench stopped.

-I stated hating the garbage every day and the hatred was accumulating.
+I started hating the garbage every day and the hatred was accumulating.
 Even before I reached the starting point of the actual stench, I used to anticipate it and start hating the imaginary garbage and the imaginary stench.
-Soon the actual stench would join the imaginary stench and actual hatred join the imaginary hatred.
+Soon the actual stench would join the imaginary stench and actual hatred joined the anticipatory hatred.

-This prolonged (or so I felt) disruption of an otherwise peaceful morning walk was bothering me.
-After a few days of this very unpleasant experience and going through the drill of holding breath and walking fast, I began reflecting over it.
+This prolonged (or so I felt) disruption of an otherwise peaceful morning walk bothered me every day.
+After a few days of this unpleasant experience and going through the drill of holding the breath and walking fast, I began to reflect on it.

 It led to an internal dialogue.